thearn/Python-Arduino-Command-API/README.md

 ## Setup:
-1. Verify that your Arduino board communicates at the baud rate specified in the setup() function in prototype.ino.
-Change it if necessary.
+1. Verify that your Arduino board communicates at the baud rate specified in the `setup()` function in `prototype.ino`.
+Change it there if necessary.
-1. Load the sketch prototype.ino onto your Arduino board.
+1. Load the sketch `sketches\prototype\prototype.ino` onto your Arduino board, using the Arduino IDE.
-2. Import the included arduino library into your python script.
+2. Import the included arduino library `Arduino.py` into your python script.

-For examples, see arduino/examples.py.
+For a collection of examples, see `arduino/examples.py`.
 This file contains methods which replicate the functionality of many Arduino demo sketches.

 ## Classes